nicodoggie/bastion-falls/site/content/locations/port-rainoso.md

 ## Kalassarian Possam

-When the Kalassarians arrived on the island they called _Mausia_, they were allowed to make a settlement themselves across the Sound.
+When the Kalassarians arrived on the island they called _Mauricia_ or _Mausia_, they were allowed to make a settlement themselves across the Sound.
 The settlement was called Eastern Possam, and was established as an outpost and secondary port that connected Seneria to the rest of the Beteran continent.
 This settlement did not garner much interest due to the fact that magical transportation was used more extensively, and sea travel was not as important as it once was.

 Eventually, by the
 [Fall of the Kalassarian Empire](@/events/fall-of-the-kalassarian-empire.md),